 Choosing a lender isn't the first step in becoming a homeowner.
-In reality, the home buying process starts with your finances.
-To realize your goal of owning a home, considering your credit score is a must along with the type of mortgage loan for which you'll qualify in Fall River.
+In reality, the home buying process begins and ends with your finances.
+To become a homeowner, considering your credit score is a must along with the type of mortgage loan for which you'll qualify in Fall River.

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-If your score is lower, you can still qualify for a loan, but the interest paid in the long run could be more than double the amount of someone with a stronger credit score.
+Lenders want to make sure that allowing you a loan isn't a risk for them.
+Your FICO score gives lenders a view of what type of borrower you'll be solely because of your credit history.
+You'll need a score of at least 740 to get a acceptable interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double that of someone with a higher credit score.

-We're used to working with all tiers of credit history.
+We're used to working with all levels of FICO scores.
 Call us at (508) 646-4777 and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
-Building your FICO score takes time.
-It can be hard to make a significant stride change in your number with small changes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
-The most important thing is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+There are plans to boost your score.
+Improving your FICO score takes time.
+It can be rare to make a significant stride change in your number with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
+The best way to do this is to know your FICO score.
+Here are some methods to improve your credit score:

 - Keep up with payments.
-How often you're late with payments greatly affects your credit score.
-It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to show that you're able to make payments to a bank.
+Your credit score plummets with every account that goes to collections.
+It's where people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to show that you're able to make payments to a bank.

-- Correct your credit report.
-If you find mistakes on your credit report, write to the bureau asking that the item be removed.
+- Ensure that your credit history is correct.
+If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Even out your debt.
-At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 25% of their credit limit than to have the majority of your debt transferred to one card.
+At first, this doesn't seem like a good idea.
+But, you want to avoid of having one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 25% of their credit limit than to have the majority of your debt transferred to a single card.

-Now that you're more informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of E Z Home Search Real Estate Inc., shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the methods you can use to build up your credit score, you're one step closer to becoming a homeowner.
+Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+With the help of E Z Home Search Real Estate Inc., shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.